gweidart/evm-flashswap-arb/README.md

 ![img](https://i.ibb.co/y0FcRxf/A806-DABD-7-A56-4879-8074-D700-A010-A32-F.png)

-The amount borrowed in quote tokens, so Delta b1 = Delta b2, let x = \Delta b, then the profit as a function of x :
+The amount borrowed in quote tokens, so `Delta b1 = Delta b2, let x = \Delta b`, then the profit as a function of x :

 ![img](https://i.ibb.co/tHPkPHT/4-A5-FE15-F-12-FB-43-A8-B806-8-ABDE3-EA15-A8.png)

-We want to calculate the value of x, when the function gets a maximum value.
+We want to calculate the value of *X*, when the function gets a maximum value.
 First we need to get the derivative of function:

 ![img](https://i.ibb.co/v1F3DCT/E9-A77-C78-EBE1-47-B9-9-A22-A1-FB4082-F12-B.png)